nannerpusser/grammarpuss/README.md

 Before getting started with grammarpuss, ensure your runtime environment meets the following requirements:

 - **Programming Language:** Python ^3.10
 - **Package Manager:** Pipenv for venv management and dependencies.
-Pipfile and lock included (or just pip install yourself, or just handle it manually since the depends are very minimal).
+Pipfile included.
+Repo does contain files not in manifest, but none are implemented in code nor have other requirements if they were (theme coloring shenanigans).

 ###  Installation